 Clomiphene should not be given to women who are pregnant because, theoretically, it may cause genital birth defects.

-Letrozole, like clomiphene, is started between the 3rd and 5th day after bleeding begins.
+Letrozole, like clomiphene, is started between the 3rd and 5th day after menstrual bleeding begins.
 Initially, women are given 2.5 mg orally once a day for 5 days.
 If ovulation does not occur, the dose can be increased by 2.5 mg every cycle to a maximum of 7.5 mg/dose.

 The most common adverse effects of letrozole are fatigue and dizziness.